Beer Hall Putsch: Other notable supporters

-† Bormann and Höss were awaiting trial after their assassination of Walther Kadow on behalf of the movement, supposedly avenging his alleged betrayal of Leo Schlageter a resistance fighter much admired by members of the paramilitary right during the occupation of the Ruhr who had been executed by French authorities in May of 1923.
+† Bormann and Höss were awaiting trial after their assassination of Walther Kadow on behalf of the movement, supposedly avenging his alleged betrayal of Leo Schlageter, a resistance fighter much admired by members of the paramilitary right during the occupation of the Ruhr who had been executed by French authorities in May 1923.
 Evidence connecting Kadow to Schlageter's discovery, arrest and execution was later found to be utterly lacking.
-Thus—while these two were not actually present in the ranks of the stormtroopers on the night of the Putsch—their actions, eventual promotions and the various rewards or preference* shown to them within the hierarchy of the Third Reich on the strength of having served time in prison for actions undertaken on behalf of the party underline their significance as exemplars of Nazism, and particularly of 'the Old Fighters' who had already pledged allegiance to Hitler by the time of the first strike against the Republic.
+Thus — while these two were not actually present in the ranks of the stormtroopers on the night of the Putsch — their actions, eventual promotions and the various rewards or preference* shown to them within the hierarchy of the Third Reich on the strength of having served time in prison for actions undertaken on behalf of the party underline their significance as exemplars of Nazism, and particularly of "the Old Fighters" who had already pledged allegiance to Hitler by the time of the first strike against the Republic.

 †† Though Helene Hanfstaengl was not in the streets during the main action of the Putsch, it was to the Hanfstaengl's residence that Hitler fled after the collapse of the rebellion and it was she who prevented him from committing suicide when the police arrived to arrest him.